Roger Douglas: Minister of Finance (1984–1988)

 Labour returned to power in the election of 1984 and formed the Fourth Labour Government.
 Lange became Prime Minister and Douglas became Minister of Finance.
 At Douglas's request, Lange appointed two senior ministers as associate finance ministers: David Caygill, who was also Minister of Trade and Industry, and Richard Prebble, who was also Minister of Transport.
-Douglas and his associate ministers became known as the "Treasury Troika" or the "Troika".
+Douglas and his associate ministers became known as the "Treasury Troika" or simply the "Troika".

 Soon after the election, the outgoing government carried out the devaluation that Douglas supported.
 The heads of Treasury and the Reserve Bank advised that devaluation was the only way to stop the currency crisis that followed the announcement of an early election.

 The unsettled political climate around the early election and the currency crisis gave Douglas a powerful position in the Cabinet.
 Lange said in 1986 that the economic and political climate in 1984 gave Douglas influence he would not have had if the government had been elected in November 1984 and presented its first budget in June 1985.
 "When the crisis hit in July 1984, it was Roger Douglas who, above all, had thought through the economic issues – so when the Cabinet needed to fall back on an economic philosophy, it was Douglas who had one."

 Labour promised during the election campaign to "open the books", largely as a challenge to Muldoon's supposedly secretive and ad hoc approach to economic management.
 Douglas responded by agreeing to the publication of Treasury's briefing to the incoming government, which appeared under the title Economic Management.

 Douglas took a limited part in the Economic Summit Conference that began on 11 September 1984 because he was already at work on his first budget.
 He saw the summit as preparing the country to accept change, but noted the possibility that it might heighten expectations of continued consensus and involvement.
 He later stated that he had taken up the finance portfolio with a plan for economic restructuring already in mind, and described the budget he delivered in November 1984 as "an amalgam of what I had originally envisaged and fresh options presented in briefing papers and in debate with fellow ministers and Treasury officials."

 Douglas's insistence that economic policy was the product of a plan conceived by him as early as 1980 and not a response to crisis left the government open to charges of bad faith.